Eurovea City: History

-Description
+Eurovea

-Eurovea is located in the area called Zóna Pribinova - nábrežie, part of the Pribinova Zone, an area of Bratislava that is divided between the Dunajská neighborhood of the Old Town borough and the Nivy neighborhood of the Ružinov borough.
+Eurovea is the major part of Eurovea City.
+Eurovea is a complex of buildings located in the area called Zóna Pribinova - nábrežie, part of the Pribinova Zone, an area of Bratislava that is divided between the Dunajská neighborhood of the Old Town borough and the Nivy neighborhood of the Ružinov borough.
 It is bordered by the Pribinova Street from the north, building of the Ministry of Interior of the Slovak Republic from the west, the river Danube from the south and Košická Street from the east, covering an area of 86,155 meters squared.

-Eurovea 1
+The Complex were divided into two phases of construction.

+Phase I of the Eurovea complex was developed by Ballymore Properties at the cost of €350 million and it opened after four years of construction in 2010.

+Original estimated plans to finish Phase I was in 2007 or 2008, but the construction was postponed mainly because of the Great Recession.

+Eurovea Phase II feature the skyscraper Eurovea Tower with height of 168 m and 46 floors above the ground.
+Construction started at the end of 2019 and finished at the end of 2023.
+The whole investment cost approximately €300 million.

+Phase I (2007-2010)

 Eurovea Phase I covers an area of 4.6 ha and offers 24,500 sqm of office space, 235 apartments and 1,800 parking spaces.

 It consists of the Eurovea Galleria shopping mall including leisure facilities (cinema, casino, swimming pool and fitness), apartment complex Eurovea Apartments (formerly River Place), office complex Eurovea Central (formerly Pribina Place), the 5-star Sheraton Bratislava Hotel and part of the Bratislava Riverfront.

 The area includes the M. R. Štefánik Square (Námestie Milana Rastislava Štefánika) and the historical Warehouse No. 7.
 Almost two thirds of the Eurovea Phase I area are covered by green and public areas.
 Their construction cost was approximately €13 million and they belong to the city of Bratislava.
 The public area opened to the public on March 26, 2010.